-The Golden House of Nero, also called Domus Aurea, was a Roman palace Emperor Nero located between the Palatine and Esquiline hills.
+Nero’s Golden House, also called Domus Aurea, was a Roman palace Emperor Nero located between the Palatine and Esquiline hills.
 Construction works began in 64 CE and were conducted until 68 CE.
-They were discontinued after the emperor’s death.
+It was discontinued after the emperor’s death.
 It was in the “Golden House” that Nero spent his last day of life in 68 CE.

 The dining rooms had ivory vaults, with movable plates covering the openings through which flowers and perfumes could be poured onto the revellers.
 The ceiling of the main dining room was a dome rotating slowly day and night, like a celestial vault.
 There were bathhouses, to which both salt seawater and sulfur water from the springs in Albula were supplied abundantly.
 When the palace was finished in such a sumptuous manner, by consecrating it, Nero was to utter “that he was at last beginning to be housed like a human being” (according to Suetonius).

 In the open rooms, numerous stucco decorations and paintings in a style similar to the decorations discovered in Pompeii have been found.
 There were two types of them:

 - small landscape paintings, painted on smooth walls, decorated with a delicate ornament; some of the paintings, referring to the previously fashionable Egyptizing style, presented compositions full of fantastic creatures; these paintings were named “grotesques” from Roman caves (in later times the term grotesque took on a slightly different meaning);

 - illusionist painting in the form of deep gaps, optically enlarging the interior.
 Elements of architecture were presented in perspective.

 The decorations of the Golden House have been enriched with gilding and glass paste inlays and stucco.
 The walls and floors were also decorated with numerous mosaics.
 An interesting and unusual thing is the mosaic made on the ceiling.